 A website called PlateVault is a fabulous inventory tool.
-Though it costs money each year, it is well worth it because you can upload pictures of your plates along with the pertinent information (using a drop-down menu and blank text fields).
+Though there is an annual cost, it is well worth it because you can upload pictures of your plates along with the pertinent information (using a drop-down menu and blank text fields).
 This has two benefits: it is a cloud-based inventory system, so you have it somewhere safe from harm or theft, and it allows for commerce with the general public and other collectors.
 You can also, of course, view others’ collections.
 In recent years, similar sites and apps have entered the scene.

 Cleaning Your Plates

 Is a plate dirty?
 The good news is, most plates are easy to clean.
 You may not want to clean them—a little dirt shows it has been on the road, and some collectors, such as myself, prefer that.
 If you want to clean them, however, all you need in most cases is a gentle sponge, warm water, and dish soap.

 Never use a scraper or anything that will mar the paint.
 If a plate is bent, sometimes the aluminum is flexible enough that you can simply bend it back to its original shape.
 Sticker goo is trickier.
 There are collectors with more extensive experience in this department that you can use as a resource.